Suib-SDK/Suib-SDK/SuibSDK_Integration_Guide.md

             }
      });
 ```
-- warning:
+​warning:
-- 1、If SDK don't gather the user informatian ,you probably get no fill.
+​ 1、If SDK don't gather the user informatian ,you probably get no fill.
-- 2、It is recommended that obtaining the user's consent before SDK initialization.
+​ 2、It is recommended that obtaining the user's consent before SDK initialization.

 ## <a name="step4">2.4 Child Oriented Settings</a>